 You’re in a Rush – Being too impatient about the future of your relationship is not only detrimental for the outcome (and for the mental harmony of your partner), but it’s a buzzkill and means you risk missing all the fun along the way.
 Ultimately this jeopardises the dynamic of the relationship and has the potential to squash the chemistry and connection.
 Remove the speed dealer glasses and calm the fuck down.
 Things will fall into place, the white picket fence will rise from the dust and you have 45 years to be married, old and toothless together.

-Stop Communicating – Evidently communication is key to being human, and to having successful relationships of any type.
+Stop Communicating – Evidently communication is fundamental for humans, and the key to a successful relationship of any type.
 All of your unhinged, internal thoughts, concerns and issues should be expressed (elegantly) with your partner so they’re aware of how you’re feeling and can act accordingly (or step on out).
 It’s a basic human courtesy that we owe one another, and despite it seeming very simple, it’s one of the easiest thing to fuck right up.